GameCenter CX: Premise

 The show is presented as a gaming variety show which follows a commentary-based long-play format.
-Shinya Arino challenges several games from previous eras, presented by his producers in order to get each ending.
+Shinya Arino challenges several games from previous eras, presented by his producers to get each ending.
 He is supported by the show's assistant directors (referred to as ADs) and sometimes other staff, both via moral support and actual gameplay.
 He also is featured in segments interspersed throughout the episodes where he goes to local arcade centers, as well as segments where he does a variety of things, such as interviews with game designers, showcasing classic console hardware or games, or a made-up game show where the staff participates.

 GameCenter CX as a company

 Arino is presented as an employee of the fictitious GameCenter CX company.
 His jumpsuit attire is adorned with the GameCenter CX logo, which with the second season onward lost the original brackets around the "CX".
 Arino formally greets anyone of status by serving him/her a business card.
 The CX company even promotes Arino depending on how well he does during the season.
 The phrase Arino says right before turning on the console, "Kachō on!", signifies his role as chief of the aforementioned company.

-To continue on with the corporate theme of the show, a stock certificate was included with the second DVD collection to have the buyers feel like they owned stock in the company.
+To continue with the corporate theme of the show, a stock certificate was included with the second DVD collection to have the buyers feel like they owned stock in the company.
 In the last episode of season 7, Bandai Namco Entertainment president Ishikawa made Arino an honorary employee and presented him with a company card.

+In addition, the company is set in a fictional universe featuring characters in the style of Dragon Quest, which also features several characters as a form of commentators: The King and the members of his family, Queen and Prince.
+Both Queen and Prince appeared earlier as main commentators in earlier seasons, but later ended up as DVD-only characters by replacing the King.
+This universe also features villains, such as Skull King, Black Satan, Onitengu and Tuxedo Clowns.
+An elder scientist called Hakase also exists, but he was only featured as a commentator of THE Game Maker DVDs.

 ADs

 The assistant directors help provide creative input, construct settings, and work as a camera crew at times, especially when on location.
 Their on-screen presence is typically precipitated by Arino struggling with a spot in a game.
-They will offer help of a varying degree, enough to dislodge Arino from his despair, but not so much as to raise questions about whether he beat the game on his own.
+They will offer help of varying degrees, enough to dislodge Arino from his despair, but not so much as to raise questions about whether he beat the game on his own.
 These members of staff start as interns, and often they are promoted to various paid positions surrounding the show's production.
 Many have moved on to other Japanese TV shows.
-After they left the staff, sometimes they reappeared in next seasons or special DVD challenges.
+After they left the staff, sometimes they reappeared in the next seasons or special DVD challenges.